 It is likely that the results of this study will be published in medical journals after completion of the research.
+Results for participants will also be published on the study website and through local stroke groups and your GP surgery.
 If you decide to take part in the study, you will not be identified in any report.